docb/dbRackModules/README.md

 ![](images/seq2.png?raw=true)

-For the polyphonic outputs see HexSeq and HexSeqExp.
+For the description of the polyphonic outputs see HexSeq and HexSeqExp.
-A clock delay for the incoming clock can be configured in the menu.

 ### Frac and Hopa